wichofly/meet/README.md

 I should be able to “filter events by city”
 So that I can see the list of events that take place in that city

-- Sscenario 1: When user hasn't searched for a city, show upcoming events from all cities.
+- Scenario 1: When user hasn't searched for a city, show upcoming events from all cities.
   - **Given** user hasn’t searched for any city
   - **When** the user opens the app
   - **Then** the user should see a list of all upcoming events
-- Secenario 2: User should see a list of suggestions when they search for a city.
+- Scenario 2: User should see a list of suggestions when they search for a city.
   - **Given** the main page is open
   - **When** user starts typing in the city textbox
   - **Then** the user should see a list of cities (suggestions) that match what they’ve typed